SoftFx/SharpRpc/README.md

   * Low latency
   * Direct and backward calls (callbacks) in one contract
   * Optimization for message multicasting
-  * Support of grpc-like streams
+  * Support of grpc-like streams (not implemented yet)
-  * Configurable back-pressure
+  * Configurable back-pressure (partially implemented)

 ## Installation